enlore/backbone-requirejs/README.md

 * Watch the `vendor` dir and copy over vendor libs when added/updated
 * RequireJS all wired up into the template
 * Arbirtrarily structured app files in `src` deposited into `dist`, maintaining that structure

+## Structure and How to do the Hax to It

+One thing I like about Meteor is how the app is all kept in one place, served out of the same dir.
+I dig it.
+The client and server are two halves of the same whole.

+    appRoot
+    |- src
+       |- client // client side app code goes here, including componenty styles, templates, etc
+       |  |- someEntity
+       |     |- view.js
+       |     |- model.js
+       |     |- collection.js
+       |     |- component.styl
+       |
+       |- server // this is where the api entry point, models, util functions, etc live
+          |- someEntity
+             |- model.js
+             |- helper.js
+             |- router.js